cabca/Linux-files/How to Install and Use Steam on Arch Linux.md

 <br>

 Steam installation with Pacman
-Tweaking pacman.conf
+Tweaking <strong>pacman.conf</strong>
-Enjoying Steam requires activating the “multilib” repository.
+Enjoying Steam requires activating the “<strong>multilib</strong>” repository.
 It’s not enabled by default.
-We have to manually edit the “pacman.conf” file and enable multilib.
+We have to manually edit the “<strong>pacman.conf</strong>” file and enable multilib.

 Run the following command for editing the file.
 ```